VE7PMC/TI-CUBE/code/VGMPlay/README.md

 ## Prerequisites

+> [!NOTE]
+> The following steps are only needed if you want to modify or build the `vgmplay.obj` file from scratch.
+Otherwise you can just download `vgmplay.obj` from this repository and skip to the Uploading the [Object Code and VGM Files section below](README.md#uploading-the-object-code-and-vgm-files).

 1. You will need to install the TI-990 cross assembler and linker.
 Both tarball files are hosted by Dave Pitts.\
 [asm990-2.4.5](https://cozx.com/dpitts/tarballs/ti990/asm990-2.4.5.tar.gz)\
 [lnk990-2.3.2](https://cozx.com/dpitts/tarballs/ti990/lnk990-2.3.2.tar.gz)